First Tinder Date Guide: Make It Perfect & Get Date #2

 The key to a great first Tinder date lies in the preparation.
-It's not just about looking good (though that's important too); it's about setting yourself up for success from the moment you decide to meet in person.
-Here's how to get ready for your big day:
+It's not just about looking good; it's about setting yourself up for success from the moment you decide to meet.
+Here's your pre-date playbook.

 Set Realistic Expectations